 Let's first look at the relevant passage in Philippians 3:17-21: "17 Brethren, be followers together of me, and mark them which walk so as ye have us for an ensample.
 18 (For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: 19 Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things.)
 20 For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: 21 Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself."

 The first thing we should notice is that in verse 17 the Apostle Paul tells the Philippians to follow him.
 Why would he have to say this?
 Who else could the Philippians potentially follow?
 Paul answers this question in verse 18.
 Notice that he uses the conjunction "for" to connect the two sentences.
 Paul is saying, "Follow me as opposed to the enemies of the cross."
 Paul goes on to say that he has already told the Philippians of them "often."
 This word "often" reminds us of what Paul said in verse 1: "To write the same things to you, to me indeed is not grievous, but for you it is safe."
 After saying this, he immediately warns the Philippians of the Judaizers in verse 2 and tells the Philippians that they themselves are the true "spiritual circumcision" in verse 3: "2 Beware of dogs, beware of evil workers, beware of the concision.
 3 For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus, and have no confidence in the flesh."
 After this, Paul continues in verses 5 to 9 to contrast his former life as a person who had the qualifications of a Judaizer with his current life as a person whose hope is solely in Jesus Christ.
 Philippians 3 is really Paul's polemic against the Judaizers.
 His intent is to make sure the Philippians follow him and not the Judaizers.
 The last thing he wants is for the Philippians to be deceived in the same manner that the Galatians were.
 Therefore, it is natural that he ends the chapter with a final warning against them.
-Let's now examine the relevant verses a bit more.

 The statement "whose God is their belly" taken alone makes me think of 2 Corinthians 2:17 where the Apostle Paul tells us about the many people who "peddle the word of God" (NKJV, NASB).
 For them, preaching may just be a means of feeding themselves.
 In Philippians 1:14-18, Paul speak of those who preach Christ out of envy, contention, and pretense.
 It could be that their "God is their belly."
 But at the same time, Paul was still thankful that they were preaching Christ.
 In contrast, Paul warns the Philippians against the "enemies of the cross of Christ."
 Therefore, it is unlikely that those in Philippians 1:14-18 and those in Philippians 3:18 refer to the same group of people.
 If the expression their "God is their belly" refers to people making money off of the gospel, it still doesn't tell us anything about the content of their message.
 And that is the biggest issue.
 Regardless of their motives, what were these "enemies of the cross of Christ" teaching?

 The belly could be referring to the "flesh" and this again brings us back to verse 3 where Paul says that unlike the Judaizers, we "have no confidence in the flesh."
 Paul also refers to "dung" in verse 8, which is a product of the belly.
 In Romans 16:17-18, Paul talks about those who serve their own belly: "17 Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.
 18 For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple."
 In these verses, it is clear that Paul is condemning doctrine that sounds reasonable and good.
 It is doctrine that is capable of deceiving the hearts of the simple.
 The Galatians were deceived by Judaizers in this way (Galatians 3:1), and it may very well be that Paul was warning the Romans of these very people.
-There are some commonalities between the two letters, especially in regard to the doctrine of justification, so Paul might have been trying to preempt the same problem from occurring in Rome.
+There are some commonalities between the two letters, especially in regard to the doctrine of justification, so Paul might have been trying to prevent the same problem from occurring in Rome.
 In Romans 16:19, Paul says that the Romans had been "obedient," and in light of the immediate context, I interpret this to mean "obedient to doctrine."
 This fits well with one of the letter's purposes, namely, "obedience to/of faith" (Romans 1:5, Romans 16:26).
 I interpret this to mean "obedience to [the doctrine of justification by] faith."
 However, similar to Philippians 3:18, it is impossible to say with complete certainty who Paul had in mind in Romans 16:17-18.
 In light of the context, though, I think it was the Judaizers.
 Likewise, in 2 Corinthians 11, we learn that false apostles transform themselves into the apostles of Christ, but are really deceitful workers who follow Satan as false angels of light (verses 13-15).
 This deceitfulness also reminds me of Romans 16:18.
 These false apostles who preach "another Jesus" and "another gospel" (verse 4) are later identified as Judaizers (verse 22).

 People who are saved by grace have nothing in themselves to boast about.
 The Apostle Paul told the Corinthians that God chose the "foolish things" of the world so "that no flesh should glory in his presence" and that "He that glorieth, let him glory in the Lord" (1 Corinthians 1:29, 31).
 In contrast, the Judaizers boast in their works (2 Corinthians 11:12, Galatians 6:13).
 Paul speaks of this boasting in Philippians 3:5-6.
 If the "enemies of the cross of Christ" were antinomian-like believers, it is hard to imagine that they would have anything to boast about in the context of religious practices or moral living.
 Perhaps it is imaginable that an antinomian would boast in his freedom to sin, but in the context of Philippians 3, it seems highly unlikely that Paul would suddenly change topics so radically without even giving his readers a hint.
 Up until verse 18, he had been in the midst of a polemic against Judaizers, so it would be odd, to say the least, if he suddenly started a new polemic against antinomians without even identifying them explicitly.